o-qcblog/o-qcblog.github.io/about.md

 a lack of problems foreshadows extinction or the cessation of independent development.
                                                         - DavidHilbert, 1900

+Hi!
+I am Padmapriya.
 I am a curious learner exploring the interface of Computer Science, Physics and Mathematics.
 Teaching or communicating ideas is the best way of learning.
 As I unravel and learn new things in the domain of quantum computing, quantum algorithms and, complexity theory and also its classical counterparts, I will pen down my learnings and make a repository for myself and other fellow learners.

 Happy reading!